 - Macaroni cheese, cheese on toast, cheese on vegetables and bakes.

-- Vegetable soup with grated cheese.
+- Vegetable soup with cheese and crackers.

 - Chunks of cheese and pieces of fruit.

-- Cottage cheese dips.
+- Cream cheese dips.

 Yogurt and fromage frais

 - Add raw or cooked fruit (fresh, frozen or canned) to full-fat yogurt or fromage frais. - Add yogurt to curry.